I am an online writer with a love for animals. I love DIY pet projects—here are some of my favorites.

 Why Homemade Cat Structures?

 Cat trees, condos, and scratching posts can be some of the most expensive items you'll ever buy for your cat, yet they really enrich the lives of our feline friends.
 They give cats places to play, areas to claw, and perches from which to view their territories.
-Cats without these things are really missing out, and you are too, since watching them enjoy their trees and condos is great fun, plus it saves your furniture from being used instead.
+Cats without these things are really missing out, and you are too, since watching them enjoy their trees and condos is great fun.
+Plus, it saves your furniture from being abused instead.

 Store-bought cat structures can be pretty expensive.
 Depending on quality and size, they can run up to hundreds of dollars.
 But it's not necessary to spend that much.
 With even the barest of carpentry skills, you can build your own and custom design them with your house and cat in mind.

 It's not hard at all to make a cat tree.
 You just need a solid base, some posts, and a few platforms.
 Things to consider in your design:

 - Keep in mind that it will be more comfortable for the cat if they can access the levels in stair-step fashion.
 Arrange the levels from shortest to tallest to make it easy for your cat to climb.

 - Cover the posts with rope or carpeting.
 Keep in mind that carpet wears out pretty fast and is hard to replace, while rope is pretty easy.
 Also, it seems that most cats prefer the rope.

 To make this cat tree, you will need the items listed below, though you may want to alter the design to fit your cat and home.
 Perhaps you want it shorter or wider, bigger or smaller platforms, whatever—simply adjust the sizes to fit.

 - 3 4" x 4" posts: 2' long, 3' long, and 4' long